Skip to main content

 Behavioural Changes Without Genetic Dramas

 The fox experiment’s most striking insight was that behavioural shifts—whether towards tameness or aggression—occurred without significant genetic upheaval.
-This mirrors findings in humans, where behavioural conditions like psychopathy or hyperempathy often stem from complex interactions between genes, environment, and neurobiology rather than singular genetic mutations.
+This mirrors findings in humans, where behavioural conditions like psychopathy or hyperempathy cannot be identified with specific genetic interactions, but instead appear to stem from complex interactions between genes, environment, and neurobiology rather than singular genetic mutations, or even defined polygenic interactions.

 • Aggressive Foxes and Reduced Sensory Imagery: Aggressive foxes often showed heightened stress responses but limited affiliative or social behaviours.
 This muted emotional engagement could reflect a survival strategy akin to reduced pain imagery in psychopathy.